How to reduce the tax burden in 2020: offshore and midshore

 TOP 10 low-tax jurisdictions in 2020

-When choosing a country to register a future business, you should take into account not only its tax system.
+When choosing a country to register a future business in, you should take into account not only its tax system.
 It is important to pay attention to the level of access to world markets, infrastructure, domestic political situation and linguistic accessibility.